Next review date:January 3rd, 2019 Apply by this date to ensure full consideration by the committee.

 Maintaining knowledge of, and implementing, college policies

-Preferred Qualifications: A Ph.D. degree in an area related to Environmental Science is preferred.
+Preferred Qualifications: A Ph.D. degree or equivalent international degree in an area related to Environmental Science is preferred.
 Preferred qualifications also include teaching experience and strong professional references.

-Salary: Commensurate with qualifications and experience (starting annual, full-time salary is $53,402).
-Some credit will be given to prior college-level teaching experience (not including graduate student or summer session teaching).
+Salary: Commensurate with qualifications and experience (starting annual, full-time salary is $54,738).
+Some credit will be given for prior college-level teaching experience (not including graduate student or summer session teaching).

-To apply, please go to https://aprecruit.berkeley.edu/apply/jpf01579.
-Interested individuals should submit a current CV, a statement of teaching (which should include past and/or potential contributions to diversity and inclusion [please also indicate subject areas of interest regarding teaching]), and the names and contact information of three referees.
-Letters of reference may be requested of finalists.
+To apply, please go to https://aprecruit.berkeley.edu/apply/jpf01987.
+Interested individuals should submit a current CV, a statement of teaching (please include subject areas of interest as well as past and/or potential contributions to diversity and inclusion), and at least one letter of recommendation.
 Filenames should include the applicant's last and first names.
-It is optional to include a copy of transcript and evidence of teaching effectiveness.
+It is optional to include a copy of transcript (recommended), evidence of teaching effectiveness (recommended), and a second letter of recommendation.
 All letters will be treated as confidential per University of California policy and California state law.
 Please refer potential referees, including when letters are provided via a third party (i.e., dossier service or career center), to the UC Berkeley statement of confidentiality (http://apo.berkeley.edu/evalltr.html) prior to submitting their letters.

 We encourage applications from individuals who will contribute to diversity in higher education.
 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct.

-Statement of Teaching - Include past and/or potential contributions to diversity and inclusion (please also indicate subject areas of interest regarding teaching).
+Statement of Teaching - Please include subject areas of interest as well as past and/or potential contributions to diversity and inclusion.
 File should include applicant's first and last names.

 Copy of Transcript - Optional, but recommended.
 File should include applicant's first and last names.
 (Optional)